zzzprojects/docs/learndapper.com/pages/misc/temporary-table.md

 ---
 title: Dapper Temporary Table
 description: Dapper supports temporary tables by allowing you to create, insert, and query them using the execute or querying methods.
-Learn more how to use temporary table
+Learn more about how to use temporary tables
 canonical: /misc/temporary-table
 status: Published
-lastmod: 2024-10-18
+lastmod: 2025-06-15
 ---

 # Temporary Table With Dapper